arvind00/practice-angular/tutorials/00 Project Setup/07 Integrating Bootstrap CSS And Font Awesome.md

 ## Learning Objective
-- Here we will include just the css of bootstrap5 via link url
+- Here we will include just the css of bootstrap5 via CDN link url
-- This is to quicky start with it
+- This is to quickly start with it
 - For proper installation via npm we will take up in a future tutorial

 ## Include Bootstrap5